Updated: May 19

 Look at this gorgeous pastel Navigate the Stars!
 Wow!
 She made this for her young daughter.
 I think she hit it out of the park!

-Candy utilized her scraps for her Navigate the Stars.
+Candy utilized her scraps for her Navigate the Stars and it came out beautifully!

 Here is my Navigate the Stars Quilt top!